e2b-dev/awesome-ai-agents/README.md

 ## [Loop GPT](https://github.com/farizrahman4u/loopgpt/tree/main)

  <details>

+ ### How it works
 - Languages: Python
 - Default model: GPT-3.5-turbo (also possible with GPT-4)
 - Modular Auto-GPT Framework
 - Plug N Play" API - Extensible and modular "Pythonic" framework, not just a command line tool

+### Features
-- Easy to add new features, integrations and custom agent capabilities, all from python code, no nasty config files!
+- "Easy to add new features, integrations and custom agent capabilities, all from python code, no nasty config files!"
-- Minimal prompt overhead - Every token counts.
-We are continuously working on getting the best results with the least possible number of tokens.
+- "Minimal prompt overhead - Every token counts.
+We are continuously working on getting the best results with the least possible number of tokens."
-- Human in the Loop - Ability to "course correct" agents who go astray via human feedback.
+- "Human in the Loop - Ability to "course correct" agents who go astray via human feedback."
-- Full state serialization - can save the complete state of an agent, including memory and the states of its tools to a file or python object.
-No external databases or vector stores required (but they are still supported)!
+- "Full state serialization - can save the complete state of an agent, including memory and the states of its tools to a file or python object.
+No external databases or vector stores required (but they are still supported)!"
 	</details>

 ## [LocalGPT](https://github.com/PromtEngineer/localGPT)